 System Three Coating Epoxies offer tremendous benefits in protecting and stabilizing wood components.
 Not only do they offer exceptional protection from moisture, but they also bring out a high degree of depth and beauty to wood.
 Coating epoxies can be used as the sole finish, or they can be implemented as a high-build protective sealer.
 Most waterborne or solvent-based topcoats can be applied over System Three Epoxies.
-Exterior applications require a UV protective topcoat such as System Three Marine Spar Varnish or System Three WR-LPU.
+Exterior applications require a UV protective topcoat such as System Three Marine Spar Varnish or System Three Pennant Topside Paint.
 Always test if not using a System Three topcoat.

 Stain can be used with System Three Coating Epoxies.
 However, extended dry time of the stain is necessary before coating can begin.
 Traditional oil based stains work best but need 5-7 days at room temperature to fully dry.
 Waterborne and gel stains are not recommended.
 As always, test your stain color with the epoxy before proceeding to your project.